ausaccessfed/dev-portal/docs/_how-to-write-a-tutorial/02-minor-changes.md

 If there is an issue that needs to be resolved, please have a look through the [list of existing issues](https://github.com/ausaccessfed/dev-portal/issues) to see whether your issue hasn't already been reported.
 If it has, or a closely related issue exists, please add your comments to the existing issue.

-You can raise an issue by clicking on the ["Issues"](https://github.com/ausaccessfed/dev-portal/issues) tab in the AAF dev-portal repository and then clicking on the "New Issue" button.
+You can raise a new issue by clicking on the ["Issues"](https://github.com/ausaccessfed/dev-portal/issues) tab in the AAF dev-portal repository and then clicking on the "New Issue" button.

 ![New Issue Button](/assets/images/how-to-write-a-tutorial/new-issue-button.png)